riley-ad-clark/incremental-counter/README.md

 ## Summary

-Understanding the simple structure of JavaScript, and HTML and CSS for that matter; and how to effectively use them to construct beautifully simple applications is a perfect way to practice your coding skills when you're in down time!
+Understanding the simple structure of JavaScript, and HTML and CSS for that matter; and how to effectively use them to construct beautifully simple applications is a perfect way to practice your coding skills in your down time!

 ### Remember

-It's important to understand that no matter your skill level, it is important to practice, and yes, that includes the fundamentals!
-Simple projects like this force you to review the foundation for more complex projects down the line, which is _never_ a bad idea.
+It's important to understand that no matter your skill level, it is important to practice.
+And yes, that includes the fundamentals!
+Simple projects like this force you to review the foundation for more complex projects down the line, which is __never__ a bad idea.

 ## Demo